 While I can’t say with 100% certainty the injection caused the autoimmune disease or was the only factor, spend a little time on Botox forums and you’ll see numerous people have developed autoimmune conditions or health issues shortly after injection- some much more severe than mine.

-Some may so, oh Botox wears off in a matter of months (For hyperhidrosis treatment, they say the effects last 4-14 months).
-The truth is 1- we don’t actually know if and when the toxin is eliminated from the body and 2- if it causes irreparable damage while it’s in there, you’re still left with the damage.
+Some may say, oh Botox wears off in a matter of months (For hyperhidrosis treatment, they say the effects last 4-14 months).
+The truth is we don’t actually know if and when the toxin is eliminated from the body.
+Secondly, if it causes irreparable damage while it’s in there, you’re still left with the damage.

 What is Botox?

 Botox stands for botulinum toxin.
-Not only is it a toxin, it is considered the most most poisonous biological substances known.(1)
+Not only is it a toxin, but it is also considered the most poisonous biological substance known.(1)